KuhlTime/bachelor-thesis/content/02_fundamentals.md

 <!-- TODO:  (2)(f) any situation in which an entry permit system is required. -->
 <!-- TODO: What is an Entry Permit System? @governmentofcanada_2021_confined -->

-Only persons that have certain training and are qualified to perform a hazard assessment and are allowed to fill out such a report @canadiandepartmentofjustice_2022_sor86304 (11.03), @governmentofcanada_2021_confined.
-In case of any accidents that have to do with a lack of information on that report they are held responsible and might face legal consequences.
+Only persons that have certain training and are qualified to perform a hazard assessment are allowed to fill out such a report @canadiandepartmentofjustice_2022_sor86304 (11.03), @governmentofcanada_2021_confined.
+In case of any accidents that have to do with a lack of information on that report the person whose job it was to create the report might be held responsible and might face legal consequences.
 <!-- TODO: Find ressource legal consequences -->

 <!-- TODO: Reread -->